-Place the jump mat (5) with attached enclosure net on clear ground inside the frame.
-Make sure the 2 warning decals align with 2 T-joints!
+Place the jump mat (5) with attached enclosure on clear ground inside the frame.
+Make sure the two warning decals align with two T-joints!

 You may want to use gloves for this step!
 Before you begin, make sure each V-ring has been threaded through the holes on the enclosure net.

 Make sure the enclosure door is lined up with a T-joint.
-Using the spring tool, hook the smaller end of a spring into the V-ring just left of the enclosure door.
-Stretch the free end of the spring until it reaches the frame hole just left of the T-joint.
+Using the spring tool, hook the smaller end of a spring into the V-ring just left of the enclosure door and stretch the free end of the spring until it reaches the frame hole just left of the T-joint.

-Now, repeat step 8 on the other side of the trampoline placing the hook of the smaller end of a spring into the V-ring just left of the warning label then stretch the free end of the spring until it reaches the frame hole just left of the T-joint.
+Now, repeat step 8 on the other side of the trampoline.
+Attach the small end of the spring just left of the warning label and stretch the free end of the spring until it reaches the frame hole just left of the T-joint.

-You now have attached 2 V-rings to the frame holes using 2 springs.
+You now have attached two V-rings to the frame holes using two springs.